 Read from OPTION A, B, or C below based on your state or local policy (refer to your School Test Coordinator).

-(Say) OPTION A Say After you have logged out of the test, sit quietly until the unit has ended.
-OPTION B After you have logged out of the test, I will dismiss you.
-OPTION C After you have logged out of the test, you may read a book or other allowable materials until the unit has ended.
+After you have logged out of the test, sit quietly until the unit has ended.

+After you have logged out of the test, you may read a book or other allowable materials until the unit has ended.